cypherakshay/gym_landing-page/README.md

 &nbsp;

-This project is a gym landing page which contains a form for leads details.
-In this project, I learned to create a form with HTML and put background image and use of CSS property to get navbar with hover-button.
+This project is a gym landing page that contains a form for lead details.
+In this project, I learned to create a form with HTML and put a background image, and use of CSS property to get navbar with hover-button.
 I learned to use creativity with code and some basics of CSS, which makes the task very easier.

 &nbsp;